Jim is a retired software/electrical engineer who enjoys the outdoors. He likes to challenge himself with creative projects at home.

 Unstringing the Violin

 I first unstrung the violin and removed the neck and tail piece.
 The tail piece was held into the body with a press fit wooden peg.
 The neck was loose enough to be easily pulled away from the body.
 I used a rotary tool with a small sanding drum to gently remove remnants of glue from the neck tenon and body mortise.
 The ebony finger board had a scar that was also easily removed by rubbing with steel wool.
-I purchased some long, thick and to use as clamping devices when I re-attached the neck.
+I purchased some long, thick, and wide rubber bands to use as clamping devices when I re-attached the neck.
 I did a trial fit to find where best to place the rubber band to securely hold the neck in place.
-A C-clamp was also needed to provide downward pressure on the neck joint. wide rubber bands
+A C-clamp was also needed to provide downward pressure on the neck joint.

-While I was inspecting the violin I also found a small gap in one area, forming between the side and the top.
+While I was inspecting the violin, I also found a small gap in one area, forming between the side and the top.
 The first order of business was to glue and clamp to close this cap.
 I used super glue and a C-clamp with padding.

 Touching Up the Degraded Finish

 Once this was done, I asked my sister-in-law if she wanted me to try to touch up the much degraded finish.
 The answer was yes.
 I light sanded with 320 grit sand paper followed by steel wool to scuff up the existing finish.
 I removed dust with a stiff paint brush and damp paper towel.
-Next, I applied 3 coats of Birchwood-Casey gun stock finish, and thinned about 30% with mineral spirits.
+Next, I applied three coats of Birchwood-Casey Tru-Oil gun stock finish, and thinned about 30% with mineral spirits.
 Each coating, except the final, was allowed to dry, then was scuffed lightly with steel wool before the next coating.
 I did not apply Tru-Oil to the neck or finger board, and just a tiny bit to the scroll.
-Tru-Oil

 Reattach the Neck

-Once the finish was done I used Titebond 3 glue to reattach the neck.
+Once the finish was done, I used Titebond 3 glue to reattach the neck.
 I noticed the mortise cavity had originally been scored with a knife to provide a gripping surface for the glue I supposed.
 I used a small drill bit to make several small divots in the tenon and mortise for the same purpose.
 The rubber band was first stretched around the body then glue was applied to all surfaces of the neck joint.
 It was then slid under the rubber band to be held horizontally against the body.
 A C-clamp with padding was used to apply vertical pressure to the joint.
 Glue was allowed to dry for 24 hours before the clamps were removed.
 The tailpiece was reattached and the violin restrung.
 It looks good, but I don’t play, so I’ll have to wait until my sister-in-law tries it to finally judge my success.